bce-toolkit/bce/README.md

 If you are using Linux/UNIX, please run these commands in root privilege.
 Typically, you can use command **su** or **sudo**.

 ### From source

+Before installing from the source code, please make sure that you have installed all dependencies listed in the "Dependencies" chapter.

 Type following commands in your terminal to install BCE: